-- Program goals - Eligibility requirements - Application requirements (e.g., due dates, submission dates, matching requirements) - Allowable costs and restrictions on allowable costs - Accredited technical standards preferred, required, or allowed under each program, if applicable - Reporting requirements
+- Eligibility requirements - Application requirements (e.g., due dates, submission dates, matching requirements) - Allowable costs and restrictions on allowable costs - Accredited technical standards preferred, required, or allowed under each program, if applicable - Reporting requirements

-Additionally, recipients should be aware of common requirements for grants funding emergency communications, 50 including:
+Additionally, recipients should be aware of common requirements for grants funding emergency communications, 51 including:

 - Environmental Planning and Historic Preservation (EHP) Compliance.
 Recipients must comply with all applicable EHP laws, regulations, Executive Orders, and agency guidance.
 Recipients are strongly encouraged to discuss projects with federal grant program officers to understand EHP restrictions, requirements, and review processes prior to starting the project. - NIMS.
 Homeland Security Presidential Directive 5 (HSPD-5), Management of Domestic Incidents, requires the adoption of NIMS to strengthen and standardize preparedness response, and to receive preparedness grant funding.
-State, local, tribal, and territorial recipients should ensure that they meet, or are working to meet, the most recent NIMS implementation and reporting requirements as described in the applicable Notice of Funding Opportunity and NIMS Implementation Objectives published by FEMA.
-51 - Stakeholder Preparedness Review (SPR) Submittal.
+State, local, tribal, and territorial recipients should ensure that they meet, or are working to meet, the most recent NIMS implementation and reporting requirements as described in the applicable Notice of Funding Opportunity and NIMS Implementation Objectives published by FEMA.52 - Stakeholder Preparedness Review (SPR) Submittal.
 The Stakeholder Preparedness Review replaces the State Preparedness Report.
 Section 652(c) of the Post-Katrina Emergency Management Reform Act of 2006 (Public Law 109-295), 6 U.S.C. §752(c), and requires any state, territory, urban area, or tribe that receives federal preparedness assistance administered by DHS to submit an annual SPR to FEMA.
-The SPR is a self-assessment of a jurisdiction's current capability levels against the targets identified in the Threat and Hazard Identification and Risk Assessment (THIRA).
+The SPR is a self-assessment of a jurisdiction's current capability levels against the targets identified in the THIRA.
 Jurisdictions use the SPR to estimate their current preparedness capabilities and compare those to their THIRA results to identify gaps.
-They also use the SPR to identify potential approaches for addressing those capability gaps.
+They also use the SPR to identify potential approaches for addressing those capability gaps. - Threat and Hazard Identification and Risk Assessment.
+Since 2019, DHS/FEMA has required Homeland Security Grant Program (State Homeland Security Program and Urban Area Security Initiative), Tribal Homeland Security Grant Program, and Emergency Management Performance Grant Program recipients to complete a THIRA report every three years (previously, a THIRA was required annually).
+Grant recipients are also required to submit an SPR annually.
+Communities use the THIRA process to better understand their risks and determine the level of capabilities needed to address those risks.
+Through the THIRA process, communities set goals for building and sustaining their capabilities.
+It results in whole community-informed capability targets and resource requirements necessary to address anticipated and unanticipated risks.53